adbar/htmldate/README.rst

 Input format
 ~~~~~~~~~~~~

-The module expects strings as input.
-It is also possible to use already parsed HTML (i.e. a LXML tree object):
+The module expects strings as shown above, it is also possible to use already parsed HTML (i.e. a LXML tree object):

 .. code-block:: python